stellatezz/e-commerce-web-frontend/README.md

 # Getting Started

-This project is written for IERG4120 assignment
+This project is written for IERG4120 assignment in React.JS and Boostrap
+## Install
+You need dependencies below.

+* npm

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+Install necessary package for the project
 ### `npm start`

 Runs the app in the development mode.\